DavidJCobb/pokeemerald/lu-docs/ROADMAP.md

 *** ⬜ `field_message_box.c` (overworld messages, incl. dialogue, scripting, etc.)
 * ⬜ Options Menu redesign
 ** ✅ Vertical scrolling
+*** ⬜ There is a slight blink and frame hitch when scrolling, as text needs to be redrawn.
+Can we improve this?
+How does the game handle scrolling?
 ** ⬜ Display UI indicating that vertical scrolling is possible ** ⬜ Visual redesign
 *** ⬜ No window frames; mimic UI of FR/LG help menus, for more space